salesforce/best/docs/content/docs/github-integration.md

 Best will activate the GitHub integration when you pass the `--gitIntegration` flag in the command line.
 This will tell Best to create a GitHub Check and then possibly comment if there is a significant performance change.

 ::: note
-The `--gitIntegration` command only works together with the `--compareStats` command, as the GitHub integration is meant for when you are compraing two different versions of code against the same benchmarks.
+The `--gitIntegration` command only works together with the `--compareStats` command, as the GitHub integration is meant for when you are comparing two different versions of code against the same benchmarks.
 :::

 ## Configuration